 - Have the child sit and lean slightly forward, allowing the blood to exit the nose.
 A person can catch the blood with a dark towel so it is less visible, as some children may find the sight of blood distressing.

 - Use distraction techniques, such as setting a timer, reading a book aloud, watching a television show, or singing a song while holding pressure for 5 minutes.
-Release the pressure to see whether the nosebleed has stopped.
-If not, hold it for an additional 5 minutes.

 If a person cannot stop their nosebleed with at-home treatments, a variety of medical approaches can help.
 These include: